-The two ways different states use to foreclose upon a property are judicial sale or power of sale.
+The two ways different states use to foreclose upon a property are judicial and power of sale.

 Connect with us by calling [215-359-6090] or through our contact page to have us walk you through the specific foreclosure process here locally in Pennsylvania!